krlawrence/graph/ChangeHistory.md

 - Added several additional tip boxes containing links pointing to the official TinkerPop docs and/or source code.
 - Added a section on using a TinkerGraph containing the air-route data with Gremlin Server .
 Issue #118
   - Added the required config files to the `sample-data` folder.
 Issue #118
+- Updated and expanded the Further Reading chapter
 - Added a small section with a pointer to the latest sample data.
 - Added `bootstrap-console.py` to the `sample-code` folder.
 - Added `glv-client.js` showing a simple Node.js Gremlin GLV client to the `sample-code` folder.
 Issues #107 #122